craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-pizzanapoletano" %}

 Exciting one to start, I have never made pizza before.
 I ended up being 50% happy with the result.
 I didn't get the big blistered bubbles I was hoping for, but it was a decent pizza with a good crunch to the crust.
 My main lesson here was really that I should minimize the number of toppings to let the crust shine through.

+# #24: Panettone (pp. 211-216)

+{% include gallery id="gallery-pannettone" %}

+Not a giant fan of this.
+I bought Fiore di Sicilia extract to go in this, which was a wildly overpowering floral flavor.
+The bread itself is... fine, I guess.
+Lots of Christmassy flavors that I'm just not a big fan of.
+Not one that I'll make again.

 <!-- Page number errors are confined to below this line -->